 If you are looking to add versatility to and sculpt your living area to your needs, a chaise sofa would be perfect for you.

 When browsing antique stores, you may come across the exposed wooden lined Camelback or Settee sofa.
-Yet for a more modern touch, the mid-century modern sofa provides a minimalist design that is very boxy in shape.
+Yet for a more modern touch, the mid-century modern couch provides a minimalist design that is very boxy in shape.
 Additional cushions are usually needed for extra comfort.

 Other styles include the Japanese-inspired futon sofa, the convertible sofa bed or sleeper, and the high back and armed Tuxedo, which looks particularly classy in velvet.
 Just like recliner armchairs meant for single person use, there are now recliner sofas for the most comfortable option where the lever-controlled footrest pops up when needed.